juniorcfaj/udacity-last-project/README.md

 pwd
 ```

 > Here you will get an Ubuntu 18.04 VM Image that will be used to create the VM.!!!
-Take note of the following values since you will need  **terraform.tfvars**
+Take note of the following values since you will need  **tf.tfvars**

 ```bash
 ==> azure-arm:  -> Image ResourceGroupName   : 'RG-myPackerImage'